zack-x-zhang/GPie/README.md

 ### What's Next
-- an example of Bayesian optimization (working)
+- implement Hamiltonian Monte Carlo and no-U-turn for more efficient sampling (working)
 - a brief guide on varying characteristics of different kernels and how to compose them (queued)
 - a demo of quantified Occam's razor encoded by Bayesian inference and its implication for model selection (queued)
-- implement Hamiltonian Monte Carlo and no-U-turn for more efficient sampling (researching)
 - implement Kronecker operators for scalable learning on grid data (researching)
 - replace Cholesky decomposition-based exact inference with Krylov subspace methods like conjugate gradient and Lanczos tridiagonalization for greater speed (researching)
 - ...